shermainelim/FoodRun/README.md

 # FoodRun
-SwiftFood or FoodRun or whatever the name we settle later

 My new idea will be called SwiftFood / FoodRun .
 I did research and this is not available in SG yet.
 Is implemented in Canada and US and is called FlashFood